 The time and effort he put into buying and selling together with his high profits show his trading activity was fairly organised and systematic.

-Mizuki has a full-time job as a mechanic.
-She buys $50 worth of Bitcoin every week.
-She has set up an automatic payment to a cryptocurrency exchange and the exchange deposits the Bitcoin into her wallet every week.
+Mizuki has a full-time job as a mechanic and buys $50 worth of Bitcoin every week.
+They set up an automatic payment to a cryptocurrency exchange and the exchange deposits the Bitcoin into their wallet every week.

 Mizuki keeps a casual eye on the market and sometimes buys a little more Bitcoin or some altcoins.
-Occasionally she sells some of them.
+Occasionally they sells some of them.

 Mizuki is not in the business of trading in cryptoassets.
-Although she has a reasonably high number of transactions on a continual basis, the time and effort she puts into buying and selling cryptoassets is not significant, and the amount of money invested is relatively small.
+Although they have a reasonably high number of transactions on a continual basis, the time and effort put into buying and selling cryptoassets is not significant, and the amount of money invested is relatively small.

-Even though Mizuki is not a trader she’ll still need to pay tax on any gains if she bought her cryptoassets for the purpose of selling or exchanging them.
+Even though Mizuki is not a trader they will still need to pay tax on any gains if they bought cryptoassets for the purpose of selling or exchanging them.